 - The fasting periods increase counter regulatory hormones that liberate fuel for body stores for energy and also suppress appetite (win-win for fat loss)

 Q. Does it work for us?

 Q. How do you manage insulin and blood glucose levels when you fast for hours?

 I discuss all of these questions and more in a personal video blog I recorded in Barcelona City earlier this year.

 PS.
-For those of that are control freaks about saturated fat and carbs in the diets of people with diabetes.
-Please do your homework and consider my context is different to yours.
+For those of you who are control freaks about saturated fat and carbs in the diets of people with diabetes, please do your homework and consider my context is different to yours.